alanhaugen/gameengine/report/report.md

 # 4 Discussion

-Using a hieght-map to visualise point cloud data worked well, it is both fast to load and easy to understand.
-Post processing effects, such as Gaussian blurr can be added to the image with existing tools to improve the results.
+Using a height-map to visualise point cloud data worked well, it is both fast to load and easy to understand.
+Post processing effects, such as Gaussian blur can be added to the image with existing tools to improve the results.
+Figure 8 shows some of the issues that can occur when loading unprocessed point cloud data.

 The editor allows customization and one can play with the simulation, adding components, game objects, and so on is both easy and fun.

-All the tasks were completed.
-The hardest part was making RemoveDrawable in the renderer to work correctly.
-It has a dense array of render components, called drawawbles, and making holes in it can't be done.
-To make the program run as fast as possible, it is desired to make all the systems use components which are stored in contiguous data structures (Nystrom 2021b).
+All tasks were completed; the most challenging was implementing RemoveDrawable in the renderer.
+It has a dense array of render components, called drawables, and making holes in it would make the program slower.
+To make the program run as fast as possible, it is desired to make all the systems use components which are stored in contiguous data structures (Nystrom, 2021b).
 The component lookup therefore uses sparse index array to make sure that already given out ids will still work when the size of the dense array changes.

-The data from the pointconverter progam, the height-map it produces, can be smoothed with gaussian blurr or similar techniques to prevent errors as seen in figure 8 , depending on the quality of the attained point cloud data.
+A limitation of the current simulation is the simplified physics model.
 To improve realism, a fully dynamic rigid body system could be implemented, incorporating Newtonian gravity, proper acceleration due to slopes, and correct rotation and collision response for rolling objects.

-Due to the ECS (Entity Component System) implementation, the performance is really good and a total of 1500 water particles are used in the water emitter.
-Thanks to fast GetHeight, GetNormal and GetFriction implementations, and thanks to data locality (ECS), the game engine ends up being performant.
+Furthermore, dynamic weather, erosion simulation and night-day cycles could be implemented.

+1500 particles are used in the water emitter, which would have been impossible without optimized code.
+In particular, the constant-time implementations of GetHeight, GetNormal and GetFriction significantly sped up the simulation.
+Data locality from the ECS architecture likely also contributes positively, although no alternative implementation was created for formal benchmarking.

 # References

 Delaunay, Boris (1934).
 "Sur la sphère vide" [On the empty sphere].
 Bulletin de l'Académie des Sciences de l'URSS, Classe des Sciences Mathématiques et Naturelles

-Kartverket (2016) Fotogrammetrisk generert punktsky Snøhetta klassifisert med bakkepunkt, uklassifisert og støy.
+Kartverket (2016).
+Fotogrammetrisk generert punktsky Snøhetta klassifisert med bakkepunkt, uklassifisert og støy.

-Nylund, Dag (2025) MAT301 Matematikk III VSIM101 Visualisering og simulering forelesningsnotater og oppgaver
+Nylund, Dag (2025).
+MAT301 Matematikk III VSIM101 Visualisering og simulering forelesningsnotater og oppgaver

-Nystrøm, Robert (2021a) Object Pool https://gameprogrammingpatterns.com/object-pool.html
+Nystrøm, Robert (2021a).
+Object Pool. https://gameprogrammingpatterns.com/object-pool.html (Retrieved 1.12.2025)

-Nystrøm, Robert (2021b) Data Locality https://gameprogrammingpatterns.com/data-locality.html
+Nystrøm, Robert (2021b).
+Data Locality. https://gameprogrammingpatterns.com/data-locality.html (Retrieved 1.12.2025)